28-Year-Old Goalie – Tampa Bay Lightning

 Signed a two-year, $11.9 million extension with the Lightning in August 2014.

-Bishop made 40 saves on 42 shots in Friday's win over the Jets.
+Bishop made 30 saves in the Lightning's 2-1 win over the Wild on Saturday night.

 To instantly reveal our fantasy analysis of every player – including Ben Bishop – simply subscribe now.